mvchalupnik/spdc-simulator/README.md

 - `run_momentum_sims.py`: Run simulations to visualize the SPDC photons in momentum-space.
 - `run_sims_phase_matching.py`: Run simulations to visualize SPDC phase-matching functions.
 - `run_sims_power_angle.py`: Run simulations to plot power output with tilt angle.
 (Reproduce figure 10 of J. Opt.
 22 (2020) 083501)
 - `run_sims_typeI.py`: Run simulations to plot photon intensity from type I phase-matched SPDC for three different tilt angles.
 (Reproduce figure 8 of J. Opt.
 22 (2020) 083501).
-This script requires significant RAM to run: I used a GCP instance with 112 cores and 224 GB RAM.
+This script requires a significant amount of RAM to run: I used a GCP instance with 112 cores and 224 GB RAM.
 - `run_sims_typeII.py`: Run simulations to plot photon intensity from type II phase-matched SPDC for three different tilt angles.
 (Reproduce figure 9 of J. Opt.
 22 (2020) 083501).
-This script requires significant RAM to run: I used a GCP instance with 112 cores and 224 GB RAM.
+This script requires a significant amount of RAM to run: I used a GCP instance with 112 cores and 224 GB RAM.
 - `simulate_spdc.py`: Contains functions for simulating photon intensity, phase-matching, and total output power for SPDC photons.

 ### Example results